For the Evangelists by the Evangelists

 Always pray for the Holy Spirit to lead and guide you when preparing to share with others.

-Pray for the thoughts and words that you need, pray for the Lord to direct people to you and pray for their hearts to be prepared to receive the truth.
+Pray for the thoughts and words that you need, pray for the Lord to direct people to you and pray for their hearts to be prepared to receive the Jesus, the way, the truth and the life (John 14:6).

 It is important that you are familiar with the material that you are distributing.
 You need to be able to explain the content of the book or flyer and what can be gained from reading it.